Conrado (footballer, born 1997): Lechia Gdańsk

 In January 2020, he joined Lechia Gdańsk.
 He made his Ekstraklasa debut on 7 February 2020 against Śląsk Wrocław as a left winger, assisting a goal scored by Flávio Paixão in a 2–2 draw.
 On 7 March 2020, Conrado scored his first goal for the club in a 4–4 draw with Zagłębie Lubin.
 On 3 December 2024, it was reported he filed for his contract to be unilaterally terminated due to non-payments.
 The following day, Lechia denied Conrado's claims in a statement, affirming they have 'fulfilled all obligations towards the player on time' and that his contract remained in effect.

 Oțelul Galați

 On 7 September 2025, Conrado signed a one-year contract with the Romanian Liga I club Oțelul Galați.

+Radomiak Radom

+On 8 July 2026, Conrado returned to Poland and joined top-flight side Radomiak Radom on a two-year contract.

 Personal life

 Due to his family heritage, Conrado was eligible for both Italian and German citizenships.
 He obtained an Italian passport in 2020.